kubedb/docs/docs/operatormanual/migration/README.md

 ## Migration Steps

-1. **Create a Migration CR** with your source connection details and target KubeDB database reference.
+1. **Create a migration CR** for your database — `PostgresMigration`, `MySQLMigration`, `MariaDBMigration`, `MongoDBMigration`, or `MSSQLServerMigration` — with your source connection details and target KubeDB database reference.
 Migration starts automatically.
 2. **Source stays live** — the KubeDB Migration first copies the schema, then takes an initial bulk snapshot of your data.
 Your source database continues to accept reads and writes throughout.
 3. **Streaming phase begins** — once the snapshot is complete, KubeDB streams ongoing changes from the source using CDC (change-data capture).
 4. **Stop writes to the source** — when the streaming lag approaches zero, stop source database write